lbdyck/CBTTape-File001/README.md

 **Note:** If you performed a git clone from OMVS without using ZIGI then you can use the zginstall.rex to 'upload' the files to z/OS, creating the z/OS datasets.
 See zginstall.readme for more information on it.

+When using the zginstall.rex tool the last thing it does is inform the user of a z/OS REXX to invoke to add the ISPF statistics to the z/OS partitioned dataset members.
+This is something that ZIGI does automatically.

 ```

 ### Installation Information